-Russell M. Robinson II Professor of Law and Professor of Psychology
+Russell M. Robinson II Professor Emeritus of Law

 Neil Vidmar’s scholarly research involves the empirical study of law across a broad spectrum of topics in civil and criminal law.
 He also holds a cross appointment in Duke University’s Department of Psychology.
 A social psychologist by training, Vidmar is a leading expert on jury behavior in both criminal and civil cases.
 He has extensively studied medical malpractice litigation; punitive damages; dispute resolution; and the social psychology of retribution and revenge.